teacherzhu/jupyter_gui/README.md

 [Video](https://www.youtube.com/watch?v=qX099IM_y8c) on how to simplify code in a notebook cell.

-Simpli can convert a Notebook cell with any function call and at least 1 line of comment into a Task Widget (Simpli requires 1 line of comment to serve as the unique ID for this Task in the Task List).
+Jupyter GUI can convert a Notebook cell with any function call and at least 1 line of comment into a Task Widget (Jupyter GUI requires 1 line of comment to serve as the unique ID for this Task in the Task List).

 The function calls can return value or assign them to variables.
 Here are examples of each case: